 Are LC systems subject to multipath fading?

 Light communication systems typically employ incoherent modulation and demodulation.
 The light photons themselves interact constructively and destructively between each other.
 As there is no correlation between the individual light modes, the light that reaches a given surface on average is the same.
 At the same time, a typical photodiode detector has an area (in the order of mm) that is much larger than the size of an individual photon (in the order of hundreds of nm to a few um).
 Hence, receiver diversity over thousands of transmission wave modes is achieved in a photodetector, which mitigate some fading effects [1,10].
 This should not be confused with multipath interference and inter-symbol interference, which still exist.

+What modulation techniques are available in the literature for LC?

+There have been many modulation techniques for light communication studied in the literature.
+A good overview of most modulation schemes is presented in [14].
+This paper also has plenty of references to other papers on the topic of modulation scheme comparison.

+About 30 different modulation shemes are presented in [14].
+They can basically be categorized into two groups: single carrier modulation (SCM) and multi carrier modulation (MCM).
+Below, two modulation schemes, each of which represents one group, are introduced.

-Use of OFDm for baseband modulation and the need for mitigation of multipath
+Use of OFDM for baseband modulation and the need for mitigation of multipath

 Implementation and typical symbol length